 Christine is fluent in Portuguese and proficient in French.
 She earned her MS in Global Studies and International Relations with a concentration in Global Student Mobility from Northeastern University and a dual BA degree in Political Science and International Affairs from the University of New Hampshire.

-She is a native of Kyrgyzstan, fluent in Kyrgyz, Uzbek, and Russian, and joined the Office of Global Engagement with experience in the world of nonprofits, higher education, and international development.
-Prior to her arrival in the United States, Shaira worked on international and community development projects for the United Nations Development Program, Agency for Technical Cooperation and Development, Jalalabad Education and Development Institute, and Aga-Khan School.
+Ms. Kochubaeva is fluent in Russian, Kyrgyz, and Uzbek, and proficient in Spanish.
+She has extensive experience in the world of nonprofits, higher education, and international development management.
+She is also a faculty member teaching International Business at Bryant University.
+Prior coming to Brown, Shaira worked on international and community development projects for the United Nations Development Program, Agency for Technical Cooperation and Development, Jalalabad Education and Development Institute, U.S. Department of State, Aga-Khan School, and other organizations.

-Shaira holds an MS in International Development and Management from Lund University, MBA from Bryant University, and a BA in International and Comparative Politics from American University of Central Asia.
+Shaira holds an MBA from Bryant University, MS in International Development and Management from Lund University, and a BA in International and Comparative Politics from American University of Central Asia.